Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 This is where it gets a bit tricky, though!
 Unlike a human player, a poker solver will often use a “mixed strategy,” which means it will tell you to check a certain hand x% of the time while betting it x% of the time.

-With a mixed strategy used for many hands, actually mimicking the results of a poker solve in a real game would be nearly impossible.
+With a mixed strategy used for many poker hands, actually mimicking the results of a poker solve in a real game would be nearly impossible.

 However, if you are going to try and play a strategy that resembles GTO, you will need to learn about randomization and mixing it up with certain hands in your range to actually remain balanced.